harshbsv/adb-commands/README.md

 # adb-commands
 A list of commonly used ADB commands.

-adb wait-for-device          - block until device is online adb start-server             - ensure that there is a server running adb kill-server              - kill the server if it is running adb get-state                - prints: offline | bootloader | device
+adb wait-for-device          - block until device is online\n adb start-server             - ensure that there is a server running adb kill-server              - kill the server if it is running adb get-state                - prints: offline | bootloader | device